 Life can be wonderful – with money

-In early 1966, David and Hjördis were interviewed by Leo Guild for a regular US newspaper feature called “Late blooming romances” in which married couples shared the secrets of their happiness.
+In early 1966, David and Hjördis were interviewed by Leo Guild for a US newspaper feature called ‘Late blooming romances’ in which married couples shared the secrets of their happiness.
 [Stop laughing at the back].
 The Nivens’ formula was summed up by the headline: ‘Life can be wonderful – with money’.

 “David and Hjördis think they have the recipe for enjoying life,” Guild wrote.
-“What ever they [they?] earn, they spend.
-They enjoy, or try to enjoy, every penny that comes in.”
+“Whatever they [they?] earn, they spend.
+They enjoy, or try to enjoy, every penny that comes in.
+David Niven leads an international kind of life that has to be the envy of every ambitious male in the world”

 “I have two exquisite homes,” David explained, “and to keep these going, along with our expensive tastes, I have to jump to cover expenses.
 The object in life is to derive pleasure from it.
 Unfortunately it requires a great deal of money – spending money – to enjoy life.”

-The second ingredient of their marital contentment was given as age difference, but looks more like taking the opportunity to appear younger, and spin tales for their interviewer.
+The second ingredient of their marital contentment was listed as age difference, but looks more like taking the opportunity to appear younger, and spin tales for their interviewer.
 David and Hjördis’ given ages in the feature were 55 (correct) and 36 (not even remotely correct, she was 46).

 “According to David Niven the ideal marriage is made by a man at least 10 years older than his bride [Either he was taking a dig, or taking the piss].
 David, the charmer, is 19 [!!] years older, and outside of one separation, they are a happily married couple.
 Hjördis wants to keep young, so is diet and exercise conscious.”
 Sort of.

 “I get most of my exercise picking up children’s toys,” Hjördis admitted.
 “But I do snow and water ski.'”
 [As many hospitals in Europe could testify]

 In addition, Hjördis managed her fair share of retail exercise.
 In the 1960s she was a customer of fashion designers Irene Galitzine and Valentino (Garavani) – along with Elizabeth Taylor, Sofia Loren, Jacqueline Kennedy Onassis, Audrey Hepburn and Greta Garbo.